MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Scopes.md

   | `Variable:` | Variables defined in the current scope             |

 The default scope for scripts is the script scope.
-The default scope for functions and aliases is the local scope, even if they are defined in a script.
+The default scope for functions and aliases is the local scope, even if they're defined in a script.

 ### Using scope modifiers